robinyn/familial_bc/scripts/1_variant_annotation/v3/README.md

 # Variant Annotation Pipeline V3

 This is the most up-to-date version of the pipeline.
-Several features have been added including a setup script which will download all publically available resources required for the variant annotation, a Docker/Singularity image with all of the required dependencies and scripts, as well as ability to use multiple cores for parallel processing.
+Several features have been added including a setup script which will download all publically available resources required for the variant annotation, a Docker/Singularity image with all of the required dependencies and scripts, as well as the ability to use multiple cores for parallel processing.

 ## Installation